 • Carbon offsets for long-term sequestration

 We developed a Carbon-Span Calculator to compare these impacts alongside one another, and to assess interventions to achieve carbon neutrality.
 Balancing carbon requires reduction, substitution, and sequestration.
 Each of these measures offers low-hanging fruit that can be applied to most projects with clear impact.
 However, true carbon neutrality requires consideration of ecological impacts across scales.
-Through study of the carbon cycle and carbon calculation across variables, we begin to develop a holistic understanding of the levers available to achieve carbon neutrality or better yet, negative carbon emissions.
+Through study of the carbon cycle and carbon calculation across variables, we begin to develop a holistic understanding of the levers available to achieve carbon balance.

 Read the full report here.